cardano-foundation/CIPs/CIP-0116/README.md

             "key": ...,
             "value": ...
         },
+        "required": [
+          "key",
+          "value"
+        ],
         "additionalProperties": false
     }
 }
 ```

+Uniqueness of `"key"` objects in a map MUST be preserved (but this property is not expressible via a schema).

 Implementations MUST consider mappings with conflicting keys invalid.

+Some mapping-like types, specifically `Mint`, allow for duplicate keys.
+Types like these should not be encoded as maps, instead, `key` and `value` properties should be named differently.

 #### Encoding of variant types